act-framework/act/docs/for-react-developers.md

 In React you either build your components manually – almost no one does that – or you use JSX (to be fair there's also a [hyperscript](https://github.com/mlmorg/react-hyperscript) library).
-JSX tries to emulate HTML, but it's different in many ways.
+JSX tries to emulate HTML, but it is different in many ways.
 Here's some JSX:

 ```js